FCO/Red/docs/api/Red.md

 DESCRIPTION
 -----------

-Red is a *WiP* ORM for perl6.
+Red is a *WiP* ORM for Raku.
 It’s not working yet.
 My objective publishing is only ask for help validating the APIs.

 ### traits